qbcsm/qbcsm.github.io/content/authors/yasmeen/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: Postdoc at the Materials Physics Center, Donostia.

-#interests:
+interests:
-#  - Neutron science
+  - Water treatment
-#  - Perovskite materials
+  - Sensors and supercapacitors

 education:
   courses: